 Key point 9-04.
 Federal and state laws regulate the offer and sale of securities for the protection of the investing public.
 In general, an organization that issues securities must register the securities, and the persons who will be selling the securities, with state and federal agencies.
 In addition, federal and state laws contain a broad prohibition on fraudulent activities in the sale of securities.
 Churches are exempt from some of these requirements in some states.
 However, they remain subject to the prohibition of securities fraud in all fifty states, and under federal law.

 1. In General

-Laws regulating the sale of securities have been enacted by the federal government and by all 50 states.
-The term security is defined very broadly by such ...
+Laws regulating the sale of securities have been enacted by the federal government Securities Act of 1933, 15 U.S.C. §§ 77a-77aa. and by all 50 states.
+Nearly 40 states have enacted all or significant portions of the Uniform Securities Act.
+The term security is defined very broadly ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.